All Episodes

 It has to give moral consideration now to Asia and Africa and Latin America.

-Over the past thousand or so years, the the Pope's seat was sort of seen as a way of jockey for power between European powers, pretty much.
+Over the past thousand or so years, the Pope's seat was sort of seen as a way of jockeying for power between European powers.

-And so there was a lot of competition to get, you know, someone from France or Austria, obviously Italy, and and or even Germany, um, you know, depending on where you were.
+So there was a lot of competition to get, you know, someone up from France or Austria, obviously Italy, or even Germany, you know, depending on where you were.

-the the only thing that I would say, of course, sort of um from my uh atheistic uh perspective against the Pope's ideas about mass migration, of course, is that even though it might be deemed compassionate to help uh the poor, you know, global south in this way, it's not compassionate to the people that you're forcing them on.
+The only thing that I would say, of course, sort of from my atheistic perspective against the Pope's ideas about mass migration, of course, is that even though it might be deemed compassionate to help the poor, you know, global south in this way, it's not compassionate to the people that you're forcing them on.

-And all you're actually going to end up doing is degrading the standards and the quality of life of the place that they're uh going to whilst also simultaneously impoverishing the lower south as well because you're depriving it of all of the people that could work and labour to make it better.
+And all you're actually going to end up doing is degrading the standards and the quality of life of the place that they're going to, whilst also simultaneously impoverishing the lower south as well, because you're depriving it of all of the people that could work and labor to make it better.

 I also think compassion's got to be applied appropriately.